alephdata/memorious/docs/installation.md

 * Run `pip install memorious`.
 If your crawlers use Python extensions, you'll need to run `pip install` in your crawlers directory as well
 * Run `memorious list` to list your crawlers and `memorious run your-crawler` to run a crawler.

-*Note: In development mode Memorious uses a single threaded worker (becuase FakeRedis is single threaded).
-So task execution concurrency is limited.*
+*Note: In development mode Memorious uses a single threaded worker (because FakeRedis is single threaded).
+So task execution concurrency is limited and the worker executes stages in a crawler's pipeline linearly one after another.*